edissyum/opencaptureformem/README.md

   - from_is_reply_to : In some case, the <code>from</code> field is a no-reply email and the real from e-mail is in reply-to.
 Put <code>True</code> if it's the case
     If this option is enabled but `reply_to` field is empty, the `from` field will be used

+You could also set-up notifications if an error is thrown while collect mail with IMAP.
+For that, just fill the following informations :
+  - smtp_notif_on_error : enable the notifications service, or not
+  - smtp_host, smtp_port, smtp_login, smtp_pwd : SMTP server informations
+  - smtp_ssl, smtp_starttls : Enable SSL AND/OR STARTTLS
+  - smtp_dest_admin_mail : e-mail which receive notifications
+  - smtp_delay : To avoid spam.
+Prevent sending a new mail if the last one was sent less than X minutes ago

-Hint : To know the specific name of different folder, just launch the script <code>/opt/maarch/OpenCapture/scripts/MailCapture/check_folders.py</code> with your hosts informations
+Hint : To know the specific name of different folder, just launch the script <code>/opt/maarch/OpenCapture/scripts/MailCollect/check_folders.py</code> with your hosts informations

 To makes the capture of e-mail automatic, just cron the <code>launch_MAIL.sh</code> script :